ckopec-dev/Stem-Cheatsheets/Azure.md

 # Azure Cheatsheet

+## Accounts

+- One account can have multiple subscriptions to separate resources by billing responsibility

 ## Terminology

 - On Premises: managing the full technology stack in your own infrastructure (hardware, software, connectivity, etc)